14 Fabulous Road Trips from Melbourne

 Other highly-recommended attractions include the Peninsula Hot Springs, where you can unwind in natural geothermal pools, and the iconic Cape Schanck Lighthouse, which offers stunning panoramic views of the coastline.

 A 2-day road trip to the Mornington Peninsula presents a blend of natural beauty and food and wine destinations.
-With its close proximity to Melbourne, the region is easily accessible, making it an ideal destination for a memorable and indulgent getaway.
+With its proximity to Melbourne, the region is easily accessible, making it an ideal destination for a memorable and indulgent getaway.

 Daylesford